-No allowance for expected credit losses on receivables was recognized as of December 31, 2020 and 2019.
+No allowance for expected credit losses on receivables was recognized as of December 31, 2021 and 2020.

-7. Investments in Bonds
+7. Investment in Bonds

-On July 10, 2019, the Parent Company purchased Philippine Peso-denominated, fixed rate bonds amounting to \$\frac{1}{2}463.75\$ million.
+On July 10, 2019, the Parent Company purchased Philippine Peso-denominated, fixed rate bonds amounting to \$\frac{9}{4}63.75\$ million.
 The bonds were issued at par by China Banking Corporation, with maturity of eighteen (18) months from issue date and interest rate of 5.70% per annum.
 The bonds are rated "AAA" by Philippine Rating Services Corporation.
 Investment in bonds is classified and measured as financial assets at amortized cost since bonds are held to collect contractual cash flows representing solely payments of principal and interest.

-For the year ended December 31, 2020 and 2019, interest income from investment in bonds amounted to ₱25.85 million and ₱12.74 million, respectively.
+In 2021 and 2020, interest income from investment in bonds amounted to nil and ₱25.85 million, respectively.
+This investment in bond matured in January 2021.